pytorch/executorch/backends/apple/coreml/README.md

 ## Runtime

-To execute a Core ML delegated program, the application must link to the `coremldelegate` library.
+To execute a Core ML delegated program, the application must link to the `coreml_backend` library.
 Once linked there are no additional steps required, ExecuTorch when running the program would call the Core ML runtime to execute the Core ML delegated part of the program.

-Please follow the instructions described in the [Core ML setup](/backends/apple/coreml/setup.md) to link the `coremldelegate` library.
+Please follow the instructions described in the [Core ML setup](/backends/apple/coreml/setup.md) to link the `coreml_backend` library.

 ## Help & Improvements
 If you have problems or questions or have suggestions for ways to make